Configuring automation settings

 sequencing_run_*/Analysis_*/*_*/TriggerFile.txt

-If the sequencing machine does not produce a file that is consistently created after all sample files have been written to disk, it is possible to use a different file created by the sequencer and adding a delay in minutes between when the file is detected and when the connector should start searching for related sample files.
-The provided value should be long enough for the sequencer to complete writing all sample files to disk before the end of the delay.
+If the sequencing machine does not produce a file that is consistently created after all sample files have been fully written to the output folder, it is possible to use a different file created by the sequencer and adding a delay in minutes between when the file is detected and when the connector should start searching for related sample files.
+The provided value should be long enough for the sequencer to complete writing all sample files to the output folder before the end of the delay.

 If files-per-sample detection is used instead of trigger-file detection, the sample completion setting should be configured by defining the number of files the sequencer produces per sample.